-(2) Section 79C(3) is amended by deleting “licence holder” and inserting instead —

-“ responsible person ”.

-32. Section 80G amended

-Section 80G(7) is amended by inserting before the full stop at the end of the subsection —

-“ if the vehicle is licensed ”.

-33. Section 80L amended

-Section 80L(1) is amended by inserting after “If a” at the beginning of the subsection —

-“ licensed ”.

-”.
+25 Footnote no longer applicable.

 26 On the date as at which this compilation was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
 142, which gives effect to Sch.
 2, had not come into operation.
 It reads as follows:

 “